Auction finance for the 28-day completion timeline

 Can I get auction finance with bad credit? +

-Get an indicative auction offer in 24 hours, before you bid
+Get a free auction finance quote before you bid